$ cd fundamentals-of-devops

 cluster.
 The preceding code used us-east-2

-and eks-tofu
+and eks-sample

 for these, respectively, so you can run the following:

-aws eks update-kubeconfig --region us-east-2 --name eks-tofu
+aws eks update-kubeconfig --region us-east-2 --name eks-sample

 Once this is done, try running get nodes